knowercoder/3D-Hover-Shader/README.md

 - Is Specular Light - Enable/disable specular highlight
 - Specular Light Intensity - specular highlight strength
 - Specular Light Power - controls the spread of specular highlight
-- Resolution - Here you should set the resolution of the texture used
-- Mouse - This is the mouse position that will be set via GDScript attached to the canvas item
+- Mouse - This is the mouse position that will be set via GDScript attached to the canvas item.
+Initially set the default value to half the texture resolution.

 It is recommended to use a texture with some transparent space at the borders so that the image is not clipped when tilted.